Reviews You Can Rely On

 Juice Quality

 For our first test, we used a juice cocktail known as “Can't Beet It,” which consisted of the eponymous beetroots, as well as apples, celery, cucumber, carrots, and ginger root.
 The Aicok Slow produced an acceptable drink with a fine taste, though the celery flavor was slightly overpowering.
-The texture was also a bit watery, but there was less pulp than more expensive models.
+The texture was also a bit watery, but there was less pulp than in more expensive models.

 aicok slow masticating juicer - the aicok was the only juicer we had to empty and worry about over...